The Cook Report: Cancellation

 The Cook Report came to an end in 1999 when ITV, which had previously cancelled a number of current affairs programmes made for the channel (including World in Action) was faced with dwindling budgets and had concentrated on other kinds of programming.
 The ITV Network Centre decided to concentrate its current affairs efforts on Tonight - which, though it attracted fewer viewers, was said to be significantly less costly to make.
 Cook went on to work on other projects and is also Emeritus Visiting Professor at the Centre for Broadcasting and Journalism at Nottingham Trent University.
 He was made an Honorary Doctor of Letters in 2004.

-The programme did return for a one-off, 90-minute special, Roger Cook's Greatest Hits, on 30 October 2007.
+The programme did return for a one-off, 90-minute special, Roger Cook's Greatest Hits, on 30 October 2007 to celebrate the show's 20th anniversary.
 This update episode was produced by ITV Productions and Interesting Films.

 News of the World allegations

 In February and April 2000, the News of the World published a series of front page allegations claiming that The Cook Report had faked a number of programmes in which crimes were set up for him to solve.
 Roger Cook and members of the relevant production teams issued writs for libel, against the paper.
-The newspaper demanded an investigation by the then regulator, the Independent Television Commission, after it sent its dossier of evidence about the programme which, after an eighteen-month investigation, in October 2001 exonerated the programme.
+The newspaper demanded an investigation by the then regulator, the Independent Television Commission, after it sent its dossier of evidence about the programme which, after an eighteen-month investigation, in October 2001, exonerated the programme.

 The News of the World initially dismissed the commission's findings as 'a whitewash', but after key witnesses for the defence had voluntarily retracted their paid-for testimony, the News of the World reluctantly had to agree with the ITC's conclusions and made the following statement to that effect in open court: